CoqHott/logrel-mltt/README.md

-# A Logical Relation for Martin-Löf Type Theory in Agda #
+# A Logical Relation for Setoid Type Theory in Agda #

-This is a project to formalize a proof of the decidability of conversion of a dependently typed language in Agda.
+This is a project to formalize a proof of the decidability of conversion of an extension of Martin Löf typ theory with an equality satisfying UIP, function extensiaonlity, propositional extensionality and admitting quotient types.

 The source code can be browsed in HTML [here](https://mr-ohman.github.io/logrel-mltt/decofconv/).

 ### Dependencies ###

 This project is written in Agda.
-It has been tested to be working with Agda version 2.5.3.
+It has been tested to be working with Agda version 2.6.3.

+### Warning ###

+The files Defintion/LogicalRelations/Substitution/Cast.agda and Conversion/Decidability.agda may take a long time to type check (~10 min for the last one).